Strutis1/RM-VM/README.md

-# RM-VM
+# Operating System Project

-Minimal “real machine” and a matching virtual machine implemented in C. The project includes source, headers, an `asm/` directory, a `bin/` output directory, and a small test suite.
-It’s set up with a `Makefile`.
+A minimal Operating System project implemented in C. This repository contains the OS kernel, device drivers, utilities, source, headers, an `asm/` directory, a `bin/` output directory, and a small test suite.
+The project is set up with a `Makefile`.

 ---

 ## Overview

-This repository models a simple hardware-like **Real Machine (RM)** and a software **Virtual Machine (VM)** that executes the same instruction set.
-The VM emulates the RM’s behavior for easier debugging and experimentation, while the RM version represents the “bare-metal” implementation path.
-Folder layout and languages are visible in the repo tree.
+This project models a simple operating system environment, suitable for learning and experimentation.
+It includes components for running programs, managing resources, and handling basic input/output.
+The structure allows easy extension and testing of OS concepts.

 ---